Stratus-TEST/stratus-actions/README.md

 2. For pre-releases, use appropriate prefixes in commit messages
 3. Let the automated pipeline handle version bumping and release creation
 4. Check the generated release notes and edit if necessary

----

-**Note:** Since releases are automated, manually creating tags or releases is not necessary.
-The system will handle versioning based on your commit messages when changes are merged to `main`.

 ## License